 - Salted butter: if you are using salted butter, omit the added salt.

-- Vanilla: this cake works best with a high-quality (NOT imitation) vanilla or vanilla essence.
+- Vanilla: this cake works best with a high-quality (NOT imitation) vanilla.
 Avoid alcohol-based brands.

 Nutrition Information:Serving Size: 1/12th of Frosted Cake

 Amount Per Serving: Calories: 657Total Fat: 36.5gSaturated Fat: 17.6gTrans Fat: 0gUnsaturated Fat: 16.1gCholesterol: 127.6mgSodium: 368.3mgCarbohydrates: 78.5gFiber: 0.7gSugar: 58.3gProtein: 5.8g